flutter/website/animations/hero-animations/index.md

 </aside>

 You can create this animation in Flutter with Hero objects.
-When a new route appears, a hero animates from the current route to the new one.
+As the hero animates from the source to the destination route, the destination route (minus the hero) fades into view.
 Typically, heroes are small parts of the UI, like images, that both routes have in common.
 From the user's perspective the hero "flies" between the routes.
 This guide shows how to create the following hero animations: